 TLDR: Know what to expect during your fall hike by researching weather and trail conditions ahead of time, and prepare and pack accordingly!

 Fall hiking can produce some of the best conditions: colorful scenery, crisp air, and maybe even a chance for snow-a-holics to get an early fix by heading to higher elevation.
 Pack some snacks and fill a thermos with a hot drink to enjoy along the trail or at a lookout and don’t forget to soak it all in.
-Your fall adventures may require some new gear (or warmer layers) so feel free to shoot me a note and I can help you find the best options.
-Just click on my profile below to chat with me.
+Your fall adventures may require some new gear (or warmer layers) so feel free to reach out to a Camping & Hiking expert here on Curated and they can help you find the best options.
 Happy hiking!